 c) Impaired strength of respiratory muscles: Respiratory muscle overload (increased work of breathing), electrolyte disturbances (low potassium, magnesium, or phosphate levels), acidosis, malnutrition, hypoxemia, shock, muscle diseases.

-3) Increased physiologic dead space ventilation: Physiologic dead space (anatomic dead space + alveolar dead space) is the volume of inhaled gas that does not take part in gas exchange.
-It may increase as a consequence of the following:
+3) Increased physiologic dead space ventilation: Physiologic dead space (anatomic dead space and alveolar dead space) is the volume of inhaled gas that does not take part in gas exchange.
+It may increase as a consequence of:

-a) An increase in the volume of gas remaining in the conducting airways (anatomic dead space).
+a) Increase in the volume of gas remaining in the conducting airways (anatomic dead space).

 b) Increased alveolar dead space, which occurs when alveolar pressure is greater than the perfusion pressure to alveolar units due to diminished perfusion to alveoli, overdistension (increased pressure) of compliant alveoli, or both.